PAUT Technology Explained

 Finding PAUT Service Providers

 PAUT requires specialized equipment and highly trained technicians, typically certified to ASNT Level II or III with specific PAUT training.
 When selecting a PAUT service provider, verify their technicians hold appropriate certifications, their equipment is properly calibrated, and they have experience with your specific application.
-NDT Connect lists certified PAUT providers worldwide — use the Find Providers feature to search by location and method.
+NDT Connect lists certified PAUT providers worldwide — use Find Providers to search by location and method, or jump straight to a city page like PAUT in Houston for refinery and petrochemical scopes.
+For a budget anchor before you post the scope, the Houston PAUT cost guide sets the field-anchored hourly band.

 Find the Right NDT Method